Regency Acts: Regency Act 1830

 In 1830, the throne passed to George IV's younger brother (George III's third son), King William IV.
-However, William IV had no surviving legitimate children, and the age of his wife, Queen Adelaide, made him unlikely to have any.
+However, William IV had no surviving legitimate children.
 The heir presumptive to the throne was his niece, Princess Victoria of Kent, the 11-year-old daughter of William's dead brother Prince Edward, Duke of Kent and Strathearn.

-As Parliament mistrusted the surviving younger sons of George III, the Act (1 Will.
-4 c.
+As Parliament mistrusted the surviving younger sons of George III, the Regency Act 1830 (1 Will.
+4. c.
 2) placed any potential regency caused by the King's death before Victoria had reached 18, in her mother, Victoria, Dowager Duchess of Kent.
 However, if Queen Adelaide gave birth to a child, that child would become king or queen instead of Victoria, and Adelaide would become regent.

 If such a birth occurred after the King's death, his child was to immediately succeed Victoria in Victoria's lifetime as king or queen.
 The Act prohibited either monarch from marrying during the regency without the Regent's consent and made it high treason to marry the monarch without such consent, or to assist in or be concerned in the marriage.
 The Act also prohibited the regent from giving royal assent to a bill to change the line of succession to the throne or to repeal or alter the Act of Uniformity 1662 or the Scottish Protestant Religion and Presbyterian Church Act 1707.

 However, since Victoria became queen at 18, and Queen Adelaide had no more children, a regency was unnecessary and so the Act never came into force.